novaldi21/ds_telemarketing_project/README.md

-# Bank Telemarketing Prediction: Project Overview
+# Bank Telemarketing Classification: Project Overview
 * Created a tool that classifies bank customers to be given telemarketing campaign.
 * Data used was Bank Marketing Dataset from UCI Machine Learning Repository consisted with 17 attributes and 45211 records.
 * Target attribute is customer acquirement status after telemarketing was given.
 * Model building algorithm used were Decision Tree, K-Neirest Neighbour, Logit, Random forest, and Naive Bayes.
-* Model evaluated by looking at precision, recall, accuracy, and F1-score.
+* Models were evaluated by looking at their precision, recall, accuracy, and F1-score.
-* SMOTE oversampling used to handle imbalanced data.
+* SMOTE oversampling was used to handle imbalanced data.
-* Seaborn heatmap used to handle multicollinearity.
+* Seaborn heatmap was used to handle multicollinearity.

 ## Code and Resources Used
 **Python Version:** 3.7